 I got to say this.
 Hostinger support uses too many smilies in their messages.
 And they don’t know when not to use them.
 In response to my pre-sale email, a representative included at least 12 smileys.
 Now that an overdose.
 They do the same during live chats, too.

 Okay, smileys are good, but you’re overusing them, guys.
-They can’t change the tone of your message every time you use them.
 They become annoying after a while.

 No HTTP/2 Support

 Hostinger – like DreamHost – does not support HTTP/2.
 It’s the first serious update to HTTP in like 15 years and they don’t support it yet?
 Well…

 Update: Hostinger tells me they do support HTTP/2.
 KeyCDN’s HTTP/2 test showed me that my server didn’t support it.
 Can someone verify this claim?